Focus On Your Customer

 © Copyright 2012 Pathfinders Coaching, Scout Search Inc., all rights reserved.

-This past week, I’ve been thinking about what happens when an event at work causes us to question our own integrity.
-This week’s challenge is about these kinds of dilemmas — when we are faced with the difficult choice of protecting our integrity or doing what seems right for our career.
+Recently, I’ve been thinking about what happens when an event at work causes us to question our own integrity.
+This post is about these kinds of dilemmas — when we are faced with the difficult choice of protecting our integrity or doing what seems right for our career.

 Here’s a good example: